-The birth of a child is registered automatically and free of charge for a beneficiary of international protection, the same as for all children born in Slovenia.
+The birth of a child is registered automatically and free of charge for a beneficiary of international protection, same as for all children born in Slovenia.
 A state registrar visits the hospital and carries out the procedure.
 The parents are given a copy of the birth certificate.

-However, access to social welfare and integration rights for beneficiaries of international protection, as well as their reunited family members, do not depend on civil registration.
+Access to social welfare and integration rights for beneficiaries of international protection, as well as their reunited family members, do not depend on civil registration.